barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2023-03-sylea-rising.markdown

 - No overarching story
 - The world doesn't resolve around the PCs
-- Time skips to get straight to the action:
+- Time skips between sessions if you have no plans
-  - I think playing out every moment harmed the previous campaign
 - Episodic, but scope for player goals
 - How long should the campaign last?
 - Tone: